 Most middle ear infections occur during the winter and early spring.
-Often, middle ear infections go away without any need for medication.
+Often, middle ear infections go away without any medication.
 However, if pain persists or if you have a fever, you should seek medical treatment.

 There are two types of middle ear infections: acute otitis media (AOM) and otitis media with effusion (OME).

 This type of ear infection comes on quickly and is accompanied by swelling and redness in the ear.
 Fever, ear pain, and hearing impairment often occur as a result of trapped fluid and/or mucous in the middle ear.

 After an initial infection has gone away, sometimes mucous and fluid will continue to build up in the middle ear.
 This can cause the feeling of the ear being “full” and affect your ability to hear clearly.

 There are a number of reasons why children get middle ear infections.
 They often stem from a prior infection of the respiratory tract that spreads to the ears.
 When the tube that connects the middle ear to the pharynx (Eustachian tube) is blocked, fluid will collect behind the eardrum.
 Bacteria will often grow in the fluid, causing pain and infection.